opentelekomcloud/docs-next/docs/best-practices/application-services/distributed-message-service/migrating-kafka-services.md

     consumption progress in the target cluster, and check whether data has been synchronized from the source cluster to the target cluster.

-    If the target cluster is a Open Telekom Cloud Kafka instance, view the consumption progress on the *Consumer Groups* page.
+    If the target cluster is a T Cloud Public Kafka instance, view the consumption progress on the *Consumer Groups* page.